-Can Anyone Reach Russia By Swimming or By Driving
+Can Anyone Reach Russia by Swimming or By Driving

 Lynne Cox is known for being the first person to swim between the USA and the Soviet region.
 Her act was a gesture to the world for Cold World War-Era peace.
 She swam across the Big and Little Diomede Islands in 1987.

 Lynne Cox reached Russia from Alaska in just two hours in 38-degree water.

-Can you drive from Russia to Alaska?
-The answer is simply no. The Bering Strait is a lot shallow for more than 50 meters deep.
+The answer is simply no. The Bering Strait is a lot shallow more than 50 meters deep.
 However, it is not shallow enough to tackle in a car or truck.
 But, long ago, about 10,000 years ago, it was a different story.

 In recent days, it created a land bridge that scientists believe can migrate humans to America.
 So, unless you have an off-road vehicle, it is impossible to drive between Alaska and Russia.
-However, if you want to reach the Asian continent in your car, you can load your car to a ship and sail across the other side of the city.
+However, if you want to reach the Asian continent in your car, you can load your car onto a ship and sail across the other side of the city.

 There are no official immigration officers in either of the continent’s borders.
 So, if you walk into the countries, there will be no one to check you in or out of the countries.

 If you walk to the countries, kayak, or swim across the Bering Strait, you will be arrested on the opposite side and deported from the country you arrived at.
 These two countries of the north are known to patrol their borders with dogs.
-So.
-I guess no one wants to meet these dogs of the north after a 55-mile swim and a long way walk.
+So, I guess no one wants to meet these dogs of the north after a 55-mile swim and a long way walk.

 However, you can cross the two islands on foot in the winter season.
 An ice bridge connects the two islands during the winter season, allowing travelers to cross it on foot.